RN0311/ChapelWay-/Console Input and Output/console input and output.md

 write("Hey, Rashmi and Aishwarya are working.");
 ```

-In Python one has to explicitly cast the input, whereas in Chapel the type of the input is
+In python one has to explicitly cast the input, whereas in Chapel the type of the input is
 provided to the read/readln functions directly.